kubeshark/docs/src/pages/en/filtering.md

 adds `response.status == 201` to your query and only displays `HTTP 201` responses in the live traffic streaming.

-## Filtering Language Guide (Cheatsheet)
+## Filtering Guide (Cheatsheet)

 **Kubeshark** has a built-in cheatsheet to guide for the filtering functionality.

 ![KFL Cheatsheet](/cheatsheet.png)

-The cheatsheet is available by pressing the button that is adjacent to the Apply button, right to the query field.
+The cheatsheet is available by pressing the button that is adjacent to the **Apply** button, right to the filter input.

 ![KFL Cheatsheet button](/cheatsheet-button.png)